P-p-H-d/mlib/README.md

 (and the variable shall be a global shared one).

-This is linked to [shared atomic register](https://en.wikipedia.org/wiki/Shared_register) in the litterature and [snapshot](https://en.wikipedia.org/wiki/Shared_snapshot_objects) named vector of such registers where each element of the vector can be updated separetly.
+This is linked to [shared atomic register](https://en.wikipedia.org/wiki/Shared_register) in the litterature and [snapshot](https://en.wikipedia.org/wiki/Shared_snapshot_objects) names vector of such registers where each element of the vector can be updated separetly.
 They can be classified according to the number of readers/writers:
 SRSW (Single Reader, Single Writer),